My First Bad Review (and what I did about it)

 I went as far as saying we actually need the bad times more than we care to admit.

-This article was not well received.
+This idea was not well received.

 One reader wrote this:

-“I'm sorry, but I don't need to go through shit to find happiness or the true meaning of love, thank you.”
+“I'm sorry, but I don't need to go through SHIT to find happiness or the true meaning of love, thank you.”